ProjectMitosisOS/mitosis-core/README.md

 - [ ] Supporting languages with GC and multi-threading
 - [ ] Fallback handler to support unmapped page
 - [ ] Add Reliable connection, RPC and TCP as an alternative to RDMA DCT-based network communications
+- [ ] Other unfinished features/code refinement
+    - [ ] RPC disconnection and elegant error handling in session creation
+    - [ ] Doorbell optimization in prefetcher module

 ## Contribution